What is Ansible – Advantages and Disadvantages

 10. Enterprise Features

-Despite these disadvantages, Ansible remains a advanced, powerful and widely adopted automation tool, especially for configuration management, application deployment, and infrastructure automation tasks.
-Understanding these limitations can help organizations make informed decisions when selecting automation tools and designing their workflows.
+Ansible is a powerful and widely adopted automation tool for configuration management, application deployment, and infrastructure automation.
+Understanding its limitations helps organizations make informed decisions when selecting automation tools.

 Ansible vs Terraform